 Capacitor Charging Summary :

-• At the instant when the switch was closed, the capacitor draws a very large current that behaves like a short circuit.
+- At the instant when the switch is closed, the capacitor draws a very large current that behaves like a short circuit.
 At that moment almost zero voltage appears across the capacitor.
-Current in the circuit is only limited by the resistance involved in the circuit.
+The current in the circuit is only limited by the resistance involved in the circuit.

 Capacitor Discharging: